What is 16:9?

 I can't believe this!
 I was supposed to meet Mags three hours ago!
 I am in for it now!

-For more ideas on how to use storyboards in your classroom, look through some of our teacher guides for activities, template storyboards, and more!
+For more ideas on how to use storyboards in your classroom, look through some of our lesson plans for activities, template storyboards, and more!

 Applications for Special Education